Prime Minister's Office (United Kingdom): Chief of Staff

 The Chief of Staff is a political appointee, usually the most senior of the Downing Street special advisers.
 The first prime minister to appoint a chief of staff was Margaret Thatcher in 1979; David Wolfson was one of her closes aides, and when he resigned in 1985 he was not replaced.
 The role was re-introduced to Downing Street with the appointment of Jonathan Powell under Tony Blair, in 1997.

 At times the post has been left vacant, including for a time under Gordon Brown (from January 2008 to May 2010) and also for a time under Boris Johnson (from July 2019 to November 2020).
 Brown initially appointed a 'Chief of Strategy and Principal Adviser' instead, but he resigned eight months later.
 Under Johnson, the role was split into two positions with Dominic Cummings serving as the chief adviser to the prime minister, and Edward Lister as chief strategic adviser to the prime minister.
 After Cummings's departure, Lister served as acting chief of staff before being replaced by Dan Rosenfield, who officially assumed the role in January 2021.

-Reconfiguration of the office in the 21st century
+Reconfiguration of the office, 2001–2025

 At the start of the 21st century the Prime Minister's Office consisted of: